 Prayer accomplishes the impossible.
 It is for those life situations when you do not "have a prayer," when the situation is hopeless or insurmountable.
-Obviously, right!?!
+Obviously, right?!
 But did you know that prayer's suitability for the impossible explains why Jesus frequently spoke about forgiveness when He taught His disciples about prayer (see Mark 11:23-26 and Luke 11:1-4)?
 Nothing in life is more impossible than removing guilt for our sin.
 In fact, the most wondrously impossible miracle of all time took place long ago on Mt.
 Calvary when Jesus' death removed our guilt from us.
 Casting a physical mountain into the ocean is child's play compared to God casting our sins behind His back "into the depths of the sea" (Micah 7:19).

 Once while Jesus was speaking to a large crowd of people gathered in someone's house, a paralyzed man was brought to Him (in an unusual way), and Jesus told the man his sins were forgiven (see Mark 2:1-11).
 The religious leaders said Jesus could not do that-only God had the power and authority to do something so incredible, so life changing.
 Their protest was theological ("God would never forgive such a sinner").
-But they actually understood a truth that we sometimes forget: no human being has the authority or capability to transform another person's spiritual condition.
+But they actually understood a truth that we sometimes forget: no Who is a God like You, who pardons iniquity and passes over the rebellious act of the remnant of His possession?
+He does not retain His anger forever. because He delights in unchanging love.
+He will again have compassion on us; He will tread our iniquities under foot.
+Yes, You will cast all their sins into the depths of the sea. -Micah 7:18-19 human being has the authority or capability to transform another person's spiritual condition.
 It is impossible for us to change anyone's eternity.
 However, to prove that He did have the ability to forgive sins, Jesus healed the man and told him to walk.